 - Special Topics (Upper-Level Courses)

 Several upper-level religion courses consist of multiple topics of focus that vary each semester.
 Current and/or forthcoming descriptions are listed below.
-To see course details, including dates, times and professors, please use the Registrar's course scheduler.

-RELIGION UPPER-LEVEL SECTION DESCRIPTIONS — FALL 2016
+RELIGION UPPER-LEVEL SECTION DESCRIPTIONS — spring 2023

-Lubbers Hall126 East 10th StreetRoom 111Holland, MI 49423
+Lubbers Hall126 East 10th StreetRoom 226Holland, MI 49423